-JKM participates in the Atla Reciprocal Borrowing program, which is an arrangement among participating Atla members to grant borrowing privileges to each other's users for a limited duration.
-When applying for privileges at a participating library, the McCormick-affiliated user must present proof of current enrollment (consult the registrar), and abide by the library's local lending policies.
-Individuals interested in applying for borrowing privileges at a participating library are urged to contact that library's circulation department before visiting.
+JKM participates in the Atla Reciprocal Borrowing program, which is an arrangement among participating Atla members to grant borrowing privileges to each other's users for a limited duration (other restrictions may apply).
+When applying for privileges at a participating library, the McCormick-affiliated user must present proof of current enrollment (consult the Registrar), and abide by the library's local lending policies.
+Individuals interested in applying for borrowing privileges at a participating library are urged to contact that library's circulation department before visiting in person.
 An up-to-date list of participating libraries is available here.